hemangshah/printer/README.md

 > **IMPORTANT**: You can set this anywhere and it should not print logs from where it sets.

     Printer.log.disable = true

+## Completion Block
+<b>Let you will notified in advance before any logging events.</b>

+> **IMPORTANT**: This block will ignore all the filters applied for Printer, means, it will always notify you for any logs whether the log will print or not.

+        Printer.log.onLogCompletion = { (log) in
+            print(log)
+            //print(log.0)
+        }

+Will return current log, file name, function name, and line number.
+You can access it with log.0, log.1 so on.

+</b>Usage:</b>

+- To notify in advance before a log event.
+- To print logs even if you've applied any filter.
+- To call your APIs to store log information.
+Only code at one place.
+No dependencies.

+> You will not get notify if disable is set to `true` or `printOnlyIfDebugMode` is set to `true` and your app is in `release` mode.

 ## Ready to ship your app?